AdrienChampion/implem/README.md

 # implem

-A small Rust library providing a helper macro for implementing common traits.
+A small Rust library providing a helper macro for implementing common traits from Rust's `std`.